 With loads of time on my hands I dove into the massive project of looking through my photo archives, starting with the images on film.
 That required dusting off my old light table and a couple of Schneider loupes.
 Nearly all of them are well over 20 years old, and at first it was fun looking through them.
 It was less fun determining which images within groups of similar ones were the absolute best, and still less fun obtaining the best possible digital scans from them.
 At some point before finishing with the film images I moved to the digital archives, which are much easier to deal with.
 The remainder of the the film images will wait for my older age, the next pandemic, or the dumpster, whichever comes first.

-Images found in my archives courtesy of the pandemic plus those from the abbreviated March 2020 trip have been sufficient to allow posting a new photograph on this website roughly once every week since April of 2020.
-Every photograph on the Recent Work page above the sunrise photograph shown in this article came from those sources.
-Because finding photos in the archives outpaced weekly postings, by late December 2020 there were already enough to keep the weekly postings going until the middle of 2021, and there are plenty more where those came from.
+Images found in my archives courtesy of the pandemic plus those from the abbreviated March 2020 trip have been sufficient to allow posting a new photograph on this website roughly four times every month since April of 2020.
+Because finding photos in the archives outpaced my postings, by late December 2020 there were already enough to keep the weekly postings going until the middle of 2021, and there are plenty more where those came from.
 With the weather getting nicer and me getting tired of looking through photographs, my search for "new" gems among the old images slowed to a crawl in January and has now essentially stopped.
 With the pandemic hopefully subsiding I may not restart the effort until next winter, or ever.
 This website may even go without updates for a while, and if so I'll refund everything anyone has paid me for access to the content.

 My wife and I will receive our second dose of the Pfizer COVID-19 vaccine in 11 days, and two weeks later we will be what they call "fully vaccinated".
 It it is not very clear what "fully vaccinated" means in practical terms.
 It does not mean "fully immune", since we know that the existing vaccines have much lower efficacy against some recent virus mutations, and continued risky behavior will allow other mutations to develop.
 In the worst case one of them might completely avoid the immunity provided by the the current vaccines and previous infections, which could set the entire world back to March 2020.
 This is why it is important for everyone everywhere to keep wearing masks and get vaccinated.

 It is not yet known whether fully vaccinated people can spread the disease to unvaccinated people, which is a great reason to keep wearing masks.
-The UK virus strain is over 70% more infections, meaning it takes less than 30% as much of the virus to infect a person.
+The UK virus variant is over 70% more infections.
 That's yet another great reason to keep wearing masks, and those masks should be better ones, or doubled with a second mask, to reduce the amount of virus you are exposed to.
 Vaccination may give reasonable protection against hospitalization and death for all of the strains we know about, but you can be extremely sick before hospitalization is required.
 It's best to not get sick in the first place, and masks help with that.

 There are still many unknowns regarding the virus that causes COVID-19 and the vaccines that have been developed to fight it.
 Answers to these things will only come with time.
 If we are lucky, as more people are vaccinated everyone's exposure to the virus and its variants will decrease along with everyone's risk.
 Activities that are still relatively unsafe now will become safer.
 Vaccination is not an instant license to do everything we did before the pandemic started, but it may become one, or close to it, after a much larger percentage of the population is vaccinated.
 Until then we plan to follow the CDC guidelines for fully vaccinated people and watch the published infection rates.
 I am thinking about getting out to do some photography again, but have no specific plans yet.